canada-ca/digital-playbook-guide-numerique/en/9-address-security-privacy-risks.md

   ### Checklist

-  •	Determine what you absolutely need to protect – can you clearly identify what components are essential to the success of your service?
+  - Determine what you absolutely need to protect – can you clearly identify what components are essential to the success of your service?
 Not all assets need the same level of protection.
-  •	Determine what you’re willing to pay to protect it – can you protect your assets with the desired level of investment?
+  - Determine what you’re willing to pay to protect it – can you protect your assets with the desired level of investment?
 Is the cost of protection
-  •	Develop robust IT Continuity plans, including infrastructure and data backups, to ensure that your digital service is able to return to operational status with minimal disruption. <b>(Ransomware protection)</b>
+  - Develop robust IT Continuity plans, including infrastructure and data backups, to ensure that your digital service is able to return to operational status with minimal disruption. **(Ransomware protection)**
-  •	Determine how long you need to protect your assets during and after their life / intended use.
+  - Determine how long you need to protect your assets during and after their life / intended use.
-  •	Document the approach to security and risk management (Digital Service Standard (Ontario))
+  - Document the approach to security and risk management **(Digital Service Standard (Ontario))**
-  •	Establish a cycle of re-evaluation to ensure what you’re protecting is actually what you need to protect.
+  - Establish a cycle of re-evaluation to ensure what you’re protecting is actually what you need to protect.
-  •	plan to keep up-to-date about threats and how to deal with them (Digital Service Standard (Ontario))
+  - Plan to keep up-to-date about threats and how to deal with them **(Digital Service Standard (Ontario))**
-  •	Identify security and privacy threats, including potential pathways for hackers, and tested ways of reducing them (Digital Service Standard (Ontario))
+  - Identify security and privacy threats, including potential pathways for hackers, and tested ways of reducing them **(Digital Service Standard (Ontario))**
-  •	Document interactions with business and information risk teams (for example Corporate Security and Information, Privacy and Archives) (Digital Service Standard (Ontario))
+  - Document interactions with business and information risk teams (for example Corporate Security and Information, Privacy and Archives) **(Digital Service Standard (Ontario))**
-  •	Document the process for security updates for servers/software (Digital Service Standard (Ontario))
+  - Document the process for security updates for servers/software **(Digital Service Standard (Ontario))**
-  •	Document the plan and process for applying security updates (Digital Service Standard (Ontario))
+  - Document the plan and process for applying security updates **(Digital Service Standard (Ontario))**
-  •	Make sure there are ongoing interactions with the business and information risk teams (for example, Corporate Security and Information, Privacy and Archives) (Digital Service Standard (Ontario))
+  - Make sure there are ongoing interactions with the business and information risk teams (for example, Corporate Security and Information, Privacy and Archives) **(Digital Service Standard (Ontario))**
-  •	Document the process for understanding new or ongoing threats and how those changed during beta (Digital Service Standard (Ontario))
+  - Document the process for understanding new or ongoing threats and how those changed during beta **(Digital Service Standard (Ontario))**

   </section>